 It should be noted that a blobber cannot abandon its existing storage agreements.
 The blobber must maintain those allocations until the user releases them, or until the duration of the storage offer elapses.
 Currently, all allocation periods are fixed to 1 year.

-An allocation is a collection of data associated with a client, and may potentially be stored with many blobbers.
+An allocation is a volume of data associated with a client, and may potentially be stored with many blobbers.
 To set up a new allocation, a client specifies the price range that they are willing to pay for reads and writes, the size of storage they require, and the duration that they need for the storage (specified as an expire parameter).

 - A write pool, used to pay blobbers for any data uploaded and stored.